 The Miami Heat has always been, and always will be one of the most attractive destinations for players around the NBA.
-Case in point is when LeBron James infamously took his talents to South Beach in 2010 to form an historic Big 3 with Dwyane Wade and Chris Bosh, winning a couple of chips along the way.
+A case in point is when LeBron James infamously took his talents to South Beach in 2010 to form a historic Big 3 with Dwyane Wade and Chris Bosh, winning a couple of chips along the way.

 Other than LeBron, Wade, and Bosh, however, the Heat have had more than a few stars that have graced the team throughout its history.
-While most of them remain in our memory, there are a handful of prominent players whose respective tenures in Miami have been rather forgettable.
-Below is our Top 5 best players who you probably forgot played for the Heat at one point in their career.
+While most of them remain in our memory, there are a handful of prominent players in their all-time roster whose respective tenures in Miami have been rather forgettable.

 Having spent most of his career with the Seattle SuperSonics, the legendary Gary Payton actually bounced from team to team at the tail end of his career.
 One of his stops included a couple of seasons in Miami.

 Payton joined the Heat in the summer of 2005 as a free agent.
 He was already 37 at that time, but Miami’s front office had an inkling that the former Defensive Player of the Year still had some gas left in the tank.

 True enough, Payton played a significant role for the Heat during their 2005 championship run.
 The 6-foot-4 veteran point guard averaged 7.7 points, 2.9 rebounds, and 3.2 assists in 28.5 minutes per contest.
 For himself, Payton’s stint with the Heat had a right-place-right-time sort of sense, as he finally earned his first (and only) championship in what was an otherwise illustrious career.

 Payton played another year with the Heat the following season, before finally calling it a career in 2007.